Helmholtz-UFZ/saqc/sphinxdoc/cook_books/DataRegularisation.rst

 -----------

-If we want to comprise several values by aggregation and assign the result to the new regular timestamp, instead of selecting a single one, we can do this, with the :py:func:`saqc.resample <Functions.saqc.resample>` method.
+If we want to comprise several values by aggregation and assign the result to the new regular timestamp, instead of selecting a single one, we can do this, with the :py:meth:`~saqc.SaQC.resample` method.
 Lets resample the *SoilMoisture* data to have a *20* minutes sample rate by aggregating every *20* minutes intervals content with the arithmetic mean (which is implemented by numpies ``numpy.mean`` function for example).